AbhiXverse/Solidity-journey/Ethereum 101 - Day 01.md

 -  Ether       =>  10 ** 18 Wei

 - Gwei (Shannon): Used for gas fees in Etheruem transactions
-- Wei: The smallest and most
+- Wei: The smallest and most fundamental unit